|Breeding||RAAF Breeding Program Amberley|

 |Crew||Military Working Dog Handler|

-Where possible, Military Working Dogs retire with their handler at the conclusion of their Air Force service.
+Where possible, military work dogs will retire to their handler’s home at the end of their Air Force service.
 A number of checks are undertaken to ensure the dog can enjoy a happy and healthy retirement after their loyal service.

 You can follow us on Facebook